Azure/azure-iot-sdk-c/digitaltwin_client/readme.md

 ## Getting started
 ### Building
 Start by building the Digital Twin Client SDK -- instructions are available [here](./doc/building_sdk.md).
 Please use these instructions as they include CMake flags specific to the samples.
-On Windows, be sure to clone the repo near your system root to maintain a valid path length.
+On Windows, be sure to clone the repo near your root to maintain a valid path length.

 **Please use the [public-preview](https://github.com/Azure/azure-iot-sdk-c/tree/public-preview) branch unless you have been directed to be on `public-preview-pnp`.
 The `public-preview-pnp` branch is our advance working branch which might contain breaking changes.**